CMMC 2.0 – Know about U.S. DoD’s cybersecurity certification

 To get started on your CMMC certification, consult the cybersecurity ecosystem at Cyber AB, the official accreditation body of the CMMC Ecosystem and the sole authorized non-governmental partner of the U.S. DoD in implementing and overseeing the CMMC conformance regime.
 Its Marketplace provides the name of individuals and companies who will be able to assist you in achieving CMMC 2.0 compliance.

-Also stay informed on the Canadian Program for Cyber Security Certification (CPCSC).
-Not only is it expected that CMMC and CPCSC will be equivalent, beginning in winter 2025, suppliers seeking to bid or work on select Government of Canada defence contracts must become CPCSC certified.
+Also stay informed on the Canadian Program for Cyber Security Certification (CPCSC) to work on select Government of Canada defence contracts that require CPCSC certification.

 Sell to the U.S. DoD